intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Deploy your Own Cluster Serving
 ### 1. Installation
 It is recommended to install Cluster Serving by pulling the pre-built Docker image to your local node, which have packaged all the required dependencies.
-Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading) as well as Redis and TensorBoard (for visualizing the serving status) on the local node.
+Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading) as well as Spark, Redis and TensorBoard (for visualizing the serving status) on the local node.
 #### Docker
 ```
 docker pull intelanalytics/zoo-cluster-serving